Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

     - [Running the Hardware Emulation](#running-the-hardware-emulation)
   - [Summary](#summary)

 This lab is designed to teach the fundamentals of the Vitis&trade; development environment and programming model.
-Its contents are tailored to familiarize you with basic OpenCL APIs, software and hardware emulation flows, application performance estimation, profiling performance, and identifying how to optimize host code and kernel hardware implementation.
+Its contents are tailored to familiarize the reader with basic OpenCL APIs, software and hardware emulation flows, application performance estimation, profiling performance, and identifying how to optimize host code and kernel hardware implementation.

 The kernels or the functions used for FPGA acceleration in this lab are slightly different hardware implementations of the Inverse Discrete Cosine Transform (IDCT) algorithm, a function widely used for transform coding in applications like video/image codecs such as JPEG and High Efficiency Video Coding(HEVC).